-3. Work Permit in Spain with a Student Visa
+Here's How You Can Work in Spain with a Student Visa

 💡 TIP: Finding suitable part-time work can be tricky and time consuming, so we recommend you don’t count on it for additional income during your first months in Spain.

-What work can you do on a student visa?
+What work can you do in Spain with a student visa?

 It’s important to remember that you are issued a student visa so that you can study in Spain.
-That will remain your primary reason for being in Spain, so there are limitations on what work you are eligible for while studying here.
+As far as the Spanish authorities are concerned, that will remain your primary reason for being in Spain (unless you formally change your residency status).
+This means there are still some explicit limitations on what work you are eligible for while you are studying in Spain:

-• The job must be part time (maximum of 30 per week).
-A temporary full-time position is possible for up to three months but only at times when you’re not in class (e.g. during the Summer break).
+The job must be part time (maximum of 30 hours per week).
+A temporary full-time position is sometimes possible for up to three months but only at times when you’re not in class (e.g. during the Summer break).

 What do you need to do to get a student visa work permit?